platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

 #### In the Console

-To enable log forwarding for a specific project using the [Platform.sh CLI](../../administration/cli/_index.md), follow these steps:
+To enable log forwarding for a specific project from the Console, follow these steps:

 1. Navigate to your project.